husonlab/splitstree6/doc/user-manual.md

 select the desired display format and to specify any options associated with the format.

-Such a text tab can be opened by selecting a data node item in the sidebar and then pressing the show/edit button at the top of the sidebar, or by double-clicking on the item.
+Such a text tab can be opened by selecting a data node item in the side bar and then pressing the show/edit button at the top of the side bar, or by double-clicking on the item.

-## The sidebar
+## The side bar

 The sidebar (figure part b) contains a representation of the workflow as a tree at the top, and the algorithms tab pane at the bottom (figure